HIRE

 EMPOWERING MINDS TO SEE BEYOND DISABILITY

-PROCESSHIRE STUDENT RESPONSIBILITIES
+HIRE STUDENT RESPONSIBILITIES

 The HIRE Program is required to report your academic and employment progress to FCSUA.
-The HIRE Student is also expected to be proactive in seeking employment opportunities both during the program and after completing it.
+The HIRE Student is expected to be proactive in seeking employment opportunities both during the program and after completing it.
 This includes actively applying for jobs, attending job fairs, and participating in career readiness workshops provided by the HIRE Program.
-T

 HIRE PROGRAM VALUES